Adaptations of Sherlock Holmes: Television movies

 The contemporarily-set 1987 television movie The Return of Sherlock Holmes starred Michael Pennington as the detective and Margaret Colin as Dr. Watson's granddaughter, Jane.
 Jane, after following directions written by her grandfather years ago, finds out that she has thawed Holmes who had been cryogenically frozen by Dr. Watson for 88 years due to Bubonic plague.
-They become a team—the essential Victorian gentleman and a post-feminist young woman—to solve a case that combines elements of "The Sign of the Four" with elements from the celebrated news story of a plane hijacked for ransom by D. B. Cooper.
+They become a team - the essential Victorian gentleman and a post-feminist young woman - to solve a case that combines elements of "The Sign of the Four" with elements from the celebrated news story of a plane hijacked for ransom by D. B. Cooper.

+Edward Woodward appeared as Holmes in the 1990 TV movie Hands of a Murderer, alongside John Hillerman as Watson, and Anthony Andrews as Moriarty.

-The 1991-92 series Sherlock Holmes the Golden Years consisted of two TV films, in which Sherlock Holmes (played by Christopher Lee) and Dr. Watson (played by Patrick Macnee) are older adults who continue investigating cases.
+The 1991–92 series Sherlock Holmes the Golden Years consisted of two TV films, in which Sherlock Holmes (played again by Christopher Lee) and Dr. Watson (played by Patrick Macnee) are older adults who continue investigating cases.
 The two films were Incident at Victoria Falls and Sherlock Holmes and the Leading Lady.

 In 1991, Charlton Heston played Holmes in the Turner Network Television production of Paul Giovanni's play The Crucifer of Blood.

+In 1993, television movie titled 1994 Baker Street: Sherlock Holmes Returns and starring Anthony Higgins as Holmes and Debrah Farentino as Amy Winslow.
+Holmes is awakened from suspended animation in the future following an earthquake and must face off against the descendants of Moriarty.

 From 2000 to 2002, Muse Entertainment Enterprises produced four television films for the Hallmark Channel, starring Matt Frewer as Holmes and Kenneth Welsh as Dr Watson, in The Hound of the Baskervilles (2000), The Royal Scandal (2001), The Sign of Four (2001) and The Case of the Whitechapel Vampire (2002).

 2002 saw a new version of The Hound of the Baskervilles featuring Richard Roxburgh.
 Ian Hart played Dr. Watson then and also in the 2004 BBC airing of Sherlock Holmes and the Case of the Silk Stocking, alternatively billed as The Return of Sherlock Holmes.
 An original screenplay "based on the character created by Sir Arthur Conan Doyle", this film takes place in 1902, with Dr. Watson "saving a dear friend from narcotics and boredom", this friend being an opium-addicted and increasingly weak Sherlock Holmes.
 Rupert Everett plays the Great Detective.

 2002 also saw the made for television cable movie, Case of Evil, about a 20-something Sherlock Holmes (James D'Arcy) and a Doctor Watson who worked as an early practitioner of autopsies, on the trail of Holmes' archenemy, Professor Moriarty (Vincent D'Onofrio).